pradhanashwin/pokemon_api/README.md

 This application can be configured with environment variables.

-You can create `.env` file in the root directory and place all environment variables here.
+You can create `.env` file in the root directory or rename `example.env` to `.env` and place all environment variables here

 All environment variables should start with "POKEMON_API_" prefix.